Skip to main content

 FeaturePocketReadMonkey Pro

-Account requiredYes — Mozilla/Firefox accountNo — works immediately
+Account requiredYes — Mozilla / Firefox accountNo — works immediately on install

 Lifetime optionNever offered$49.99 one-time payment

-Offline readingRequired server sync firstFully offline — data stored in Chrome's local storage
+Offline readingRequired server sync firstFully offline — local Chrome storage

 Pricing: ReadMonkey Pro vs Pocket